 [(*) Editor’s note: See Superman: Planetary Matters.]

-Bruce and Alfred sat in stunned silence as the GBS cameraman focused in on the smoking crater that, seconds before, was the Daily Planet Building.
+Bruce and Alfred sat in stunned silence as the GBS cameraman focused in on the smoking crater that, seconds before, had been the Daily Planet Building.